dxmv/interview_simulator/README.md

     - [ ] Can multiple users use it at the same time?
     - [ ] AuthContext slows the app down?
     - [ ] Technologies used for projects in cv
-    - [ ] When user enters the site and is still logged in, extend the jwt token (generate a new one, that lasts longer)
+    - [ ] When user enters the site and is still logged in, extend the jwt token (generate a new one, that lasts longer, basically login again, idk if this is possible)
     - [ ] Projects are registered as work experience too
     - [ ] Hash passwords
     - [ ] Navigate after registration & login
+    - [ ] The user can start the interview without uploading a cv
 ---
 ## Next steps